 Each year during Wimbledon Belgravia finds itself being tagged in many a social media post regarding tennis players with hair loss.

-From Andy Murray to Roger Federer, Twitter users in particular like to point these sporting greats in the direction of our clinics in case they want to take action in reversing their male pattern hair loss.
+From Andy Murray to Roger Federer, Twitter users in particular like to point these sporting greats in the direction of our clinics in case they want to take action in reversing their male pattern baldness.

 This year’s epic men’s singles match, which saw two-time Wimbledon winner Rafael Nadal knocked out by 16th seed Gilles Muller, prompted a number of these such comments.